chethanmandya/Android-Interview-Questions/README.md

-Android O limitation on services :
+## Android O limitation on services :

-what happens when you do start services when your not there in forground services , you will get illagal state exception. basically is not the way to start background services anymore. this kind of big deal in android oreo . there are some very practical ways in which this is softened up. one of that is grace period . services continue to run on for a while once you lose your foreground status
+## what happens when you do start services when your not there in forground services?

+you will get illagal state exception. basically is not the way to start background services anymore. this kind of big deal in android oreo . there are some very practical ways in which this is softened up. one of that is grace period . services continue to run on for a while once you lose your foreground status

 Application can no longer freely execute background services .
 Idea here is to stop thinking about services and start thinking about job scheduler Or firebase Job dispatcher for the kind of work you currently give to services .